 Delivery charges for exempt sales are generally exempt.

-GA Sales Tax Returns
+Remitting Georgia Sales Tax Returns

 Filing a Georgia sales tax return includes submitting the required sales data and remitting the collected sales tax to the Department of Revenue.
+Georgia requires returns to be filed by the 20th of the following month.

 Businesses use Georgia Form ST-3 to file and remit sales taxes to the the Georgia Department of Revenue.
 Businesses that owe more than $500 in sales tax are required to file online via the Georgia Tax Portal.

 Businesses are required to file sales tax returns at the completion of each collection period, whether or not sales tax was collected.
 If no sales tax was collected, the business must file a “zero return.”
 Businesses often miss this requirement.
 Failure to do so may result in penalties and interest.
+Penalties increase the longer a return goes unfiled.

 The frequency of filing sales tax returns in Georgia depends on the size of the business or the volume of sales.
 The Department of Revenue tells each business how often they need to file and remit sales taxes.
 Filing frequencies can be monthly, quarterly or annually.
+If assigned a monthly filing frequency, businesses should plan each month for remitting Georgia sales tax by the deadline.

 Sales Tax Services for Businesses